 There is actually some harmony.

-Despite the nations reputation for religious segregation, on the ground there is actually some degree of harmony between Israeli Jews and their Arab neighbours in many cities.
-In East Jerusalem for example the Arabic neighbourhood is a mere stone’s throw from the Western Wall.
-In many cities even Jewish neighbourhoods can hear the Islamic calls to prayer 4 times a day.
-Most people I met (whether Arab or Jewish) had utmost respect for their neighbours and hoped for a swift, peaceful resolution to the conflicts which have dogged the region for the last 60 years.
+Despite the nation’s reputation for religious segregation, on the ground, there is actually some degree of harmony between Israeli Jews and their Arab neighbours in many cities.
+In East Jerusalem, for example, the Arabic neighbourhood is a mere stone’s throw from the Western Wall.
+In many cities, even Jewish neighbourhoods can hear the Islamic calls to prayer 4 times a day.
+Most people I met (whether Arab or Jewish) had the utmost respect for their neighbours and hoped for a swift, peaceful resolution to the conflicts which have dogged the region for the last 60 years.